-Tuition and fees \$60.00
+Tuition and fees 75.00

-The charge of \$75.00, beginning with the fall quarter, 1945, will include the hospitalization benefits but not the local medical and infirmary service as described on page 12.
+This quarterly charge of \$75.00 includes the medical and hospitalization benefits as described on page

 STUDENT EMPLOYMENT

 Many students find it necessary to earn a part of their expenses while attending Emory at Oxford.
 Employment for a limited number of students is available on the campus.
 At best, a student cannot hope to earn more than one-fourth of his expenses while carrying on a study program, and he should plan, therefore, to supplement his earnings from other sources.